-A major part of the largest intrusion on Mitchell-Sulphurets Ridge and of a main intrusion in the Mitchell Valley is comprised of symplet and quarts symplet porphyry (shown in Figure 4).
-The only place that symmite porphyry and quarts symmite porphyry occur in small bodies is as satellitic dykes and sills near the contacts of the main intrusions.
+A major part of the largest intrusion on Mitchell-Sulphurets Ridge and of a main intrusion in the Mitchell Valley is comprised of symmite and quartz symmite porphyry (shown in Figure 4).
+The only place that symmite porphyry and quartz symmite porphyry occur in small bodies is as satellitic dykes and sills near the contacts of the main intrusions.

-Negascopically, the symmite and quarts symmite porphyry are characterized by porphyritic, granitic textures; many coloured feldspars; lack of visible quartz, and low percentages of mafic constituents.
+Megascopically, the syenite and quartz syenite porphyry are characterized by porphyritic, granitic textures; many coloured feldspars; lack of visible quartz, and low percentages of mafic constituents.
 Invariably, these rocks have a porphyritic, granitic texture.
-The phonocrysts are mainly from 2 to 5 mm. long, but a few specimens contain very coarse phenocrysts, some being over 20 mm.
+The phenocrysts are mainly from 2 to 5 mm. long, but a few specimens contain very coarse phenocrysts, some being over 20 mm.
 In most specimens potash feldspar forms the largest, most conspicuous phenocrysts but in some, plagioclase is also present as phenocrysts.
 Although they may have pink or red borders the coarsest phenocrysts are chiefly white.
-A few specimons of quarta syenite contain pale pink potesh phenocrysts.
-The matrix, which is dominantly fine grained, in most cases amounts to less than 25 per cent of the rock.
+A few specimens of quartz syenite contain pale pink potash phenocrysts.
+The matrix is dominantly fine grained and in all cases the ordinary varieties contain less than 25 per cent dense matrix.
 The feldspars of the matrix may be white, pink, red or light green.
-The pink and red foldspars are microperthite, the light green is plagioclase (green colour is due to sericitic alteration), and the white may be plagic . class or potash feldspar.
-The specimens with green plagio-
+The pink and red feldspars are microperthite, the light green are plagioclase (green colour is due to sericitic alteration), and the white may be plagioclase or potash feldspar.
+The specimens with